proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Namedtuples-an-improved-tuple.md

 ---
 layout: single
-title: "Python: An improved tuple"
+title: 'Python: An improved tuple'
 date: 2017-04-05 05:23
 modified: 2017-04-05 05:34
 categories: til
 tags:
     - python
     - til
 ---

 A downside of plain `tuple`s is that the data you store in them can only be pulled out by